graphprotocol/graph-improvement-proposals/gips/0048-graphql-validations.md

 # Backwards Compatibility

 The GraphQL execution layer will run in the same way, but due to the nature of the extra added validation checks, some users might experience a change in the way `graph-node` responds to end-users GraphQL operations.
+In addition, some GraphQL queries which returned successfully before, will now return errors in a newer version of `graph-node`, if they have validation issues.

 To address the potential breaking change for users, we applied the following measures: